celalceken/DatabaseManagementSystems/VYS11.md

 BEGIN
     NEW."CompanyName" = UPPER(NEW."CompanyName"); -- büyük harfe dönüştürdükten sonra ekle
     NEW."ContactName" = LTRIM(NEW."ContactName"); -- Önceki ve sonraki boşlukları temizle
+    IF NEW."City" IS NULL THEN
+            RAISE EXCEPTION 'Sehir alanı boş olamaz';
+    END IF;
     RETURN NEW;
 END;
 $$